FrickTobias/DBS-Pro/README.md

 ```

 This is the construct used in the article [Wu et al. 2019][2] which introduces the Proximity Barcoding Assay (PBA).

+## Demo

+A short demostration of the pipeline and some downstream analysis is available in the following
+[Jupyter Notebook](example/example.ipynb).
+This can also be used to test that the [conda environment](#Setup) is
+properly setup.

 ## Publications